huku-/pyxed/README.md

 ```
 Traceback (most recent call last):
-  File "examples/dump_asm.py", line 10, in <module>
+  File "<string>", line 1, in <module>
-    import pyxed
-ImportError: dlopen(pyxed.so, 2): Library not loaded: obj-mac-clang-5.1.0-shared/libxed.dylib
+ImportError: dlopen(pyxed.so, 2): Library not loaded: obj/libxed.dylib
   Referenced from: pyxed.so
-  Reason: unsafe use of relative rpath obj-mac-clang-5.1.0-shared/libxed.dylib in pyxed.so with restricted binary
+  Reason: unsafe use of relative rpath obj/libxed.dylib in pyxed.so with restricted binary
 ```

 This is a problem related to hardcoded **rpath** values in Intel's **libxed.dylib**.